 - An attribute contains a single piece of information not a list of data.

 - The minimal set of attributes that are needed to uniquely identify an entity is called a key.
+The attribute is a part of Entity Relationship Model in DBMS.

 What are the types of attributes?